Bynaryman/OSFNTC/oc-accel/actions/cgemm/README.md

   * send start to HW
   * synchronally pull done register in FPGA or wait for timeout
   * print or write to file classifications

+Contains a script "create_input.py" that takes a config in json and will create the raw input matrices with SOB and EOB bits